web-platform-tests/wpt/docs/writing-tests/rendering.md

  * Silver or light gray is often used for irrelevant content, such as filler text.

-Obviously, none of this can be taken as absolute rules, as testing of color-related functionality will necessitate using some of these colors!
+None of these rules are absolute because testing color-related functionality will necessitate using some of these colors!